 The detailed instructions offered by a yoga instructor during class act as a form of cueing; he/she breaks up complex sequences or movements into component parts by focusing on specific body aspects.
 Cueing, or focused attention, may improve physical performance in persons with PD.
 Cultivating this focused awareness may also help care partners cope with day-to-day care challenges

-In care partners, the challenges associated with daily care can activate the sympathetic nervous system (“fight or flight response”) – creating tense, shallow and erratic breath and increasing stress, anxiety, and sleep disturbances.
+In care partners, the challenges associated with daily care can activate the sympathetic nervous system (“fight or flight response”) – creating tense, shallow and erratic breath and increasing stress, A feeling of nervousness, worried thoughts and physical distress., and sleep disturbances.

 A great place to start the practice of yoga is with breath.
 Shallow breathing is a frequent issue in PD aggravated by rigid torso muscles.
 Bradykinesia and musculoskeletal limitations of the vertebral spine can create pulmonary dysfunction.
 For care partners, breathing exercises are also a way to access the parasympathetic nervous system (“rest and digest response”); long, easeful and smooth breathing patterns allows your mind will become focused.
 As a result, breathing techniques may reduce stress and anxiety, promote sleep, increase your resilience and ability to face adversity, and help people find a sense of calm and well-being.